Best places to live in Portugal for US expats (2026): cities, costs, taxes

 The ranges below reflect the cost of living in Portugal for a single American expat.
 They include rent for a one-bedroom apartment, groceries, and local transport.
 Rent covers apartments in city centers and nearby areas, while groceries and transit reflect standard day-to-day usage without luxury or premium options.

 These figures exclude discretionary spending, travel, and one-off purchases.
-This gives a clearer idea of basic monthly costs and can help you plan better.
 Actual costs will vary depending on your neighborhood and lifestyle.
+Knowing these ranges is essential for choosing the best place for expats to live in Portugal within your budget.

 Disclaimer: These estimates do not take into account differences between neighborhoods and are meant to be a general guide, not a guarantee of costs.